Commercial Ice Cream Freezers Market Size and Share

 • January 2025: The U.S. Department of Energy finalized energy conservation standards for commercial freezers, mandating compliance by January 2029 and projecting 1.11 quadrillion Btu lifetime savings.

-• October 2024: Carrier Global completed the USD 775 million sale of its commercial refrigeration business to Haier.
+• October 2024: Carrier completed the $775 million sale of its commercial refrigeration business to Haier in October 2024, marking a strategic divestiture to focus on core HVAC and refrigeration technologies.

 Table of Contents for Commercial Ice Cream Freezers Industry Report